Thank you. You should be receiving a reset link at the email address you provided shortly.

-There are definitely some similarities between and Patient Care Technician and a Certified Nursing Assistant (CNA) such as caring for basic need like bathing, moving and feeding patients.
+There are definitely some similarities between and Patient Care Technician and a Certified Nursing Assistant (CNA) such as caring for a basic need like bathing, moving, and feeding patients.
 However, CNAs are limited to providing this basic care under the supervision of a registered nurse or doctor of medicine.
 As a patient care technician, you will often be able to do additional tasks such as use EKG machines or draw blood in addition to basic care.
 The laws in your state will dictate the exact level of responsibility you are able to hold in your patient care technician role.

 How long is Patient Care Technician training?